webda2l/symfony-docs/messenger.rst

     Name of the queue

 ``queue_attributes``
     Attributes of a queue as per `SQS CreateQueue API`_.
 Array of strings indexed by keys of ``AsyncAws\Sqs\Enum\QueueAttributeName``.
-Added in Symfony 7.3.

 ``queue_tags``
     Cost allocation tags of a queue as per `SQS CreateQueue API`_.
 Array of strings indexed by strings.
-Added in Symfony 7.3.

 ``region`` (default: ``eu-west-1``)
     Name of the AWS region